danlooo/DGGS.jl/docs/src/tutorial.md

 plot_geo_cube(geo_cube)
 ```

-Let's create a DGGS using Synder Equal Area projection (`"ISEA"`), an aperture of 4 (number of child cells of a given parent cell), a hexagonal grid shape at 3 different resolutions:
+Let's create a DGGS using Synder Equal Area projection (`"ISEA"`), an aperture of 4 (number of child cells of a given parent cell), a hexagonal grid shape at 3 different levels:

 ```@example dggs
 dggs = GridSystem(geo_cube, "ISEA", 4, "HEXAGON", 3)
 ```

-The data cube at the highest resolution has only one spatial index dimension, i.e. the cell id:
+The data cube at the highest level has only one spatial index dimension, i.e. the cell id:

 ```@example dggs
 get_cell_cube(dggs, 3)
 ```

-Plot the DGGS at a given resolution
+Plot the DGGS at a given level

 ```@example dggs
 plot_grid_system(dggs, 3)